Skip to content

 Overview

-All incoming requests are validated before reaching the handler:
+All incoming requests are validated via ASP.NET Core auto-validation before reaching the controller:

 Validation errors? → 400 Bad Request